Kinoma/KPR-examples/README.md

 <x-app-info id="preferences.example.kinoma.marvell.com"><span class="uiSample filesSample mobileSample"></span></x-app-info>

-This sample demonstrates how to implement preferences that persist across application launches.
+This sample demonstrates how to implement preferences settings that persist across application launches.
 The selected color swatch is stored across runs.
 The model.readPreferences function reads stored preferences.
 The optional third parameter can be used to initialize the preference value the first time.
 The model.writePreferences function saves the preferences.
-This example is also useful for learning how to build a container hierarchy using the KPR ECMAScript programming interface.
+This example is also useful for learning how to build a container hierarchy using KinomaJS.

 <div style="clear:both; margin-bottom: 16px;"></div>
 ***